Jermaine Lewis (American football, born 1974)

 Jermaine Edward Lewis (born October 16, 1974) is an American former professional football player who was a wide receiver in the National Football League (NFL).
 He was selected in the fifth round (153rd overall) of the 1996 NFL draft by the Baltimore Ravens, who he played for until 2001.
-With the Ravens, he won Super Bowl XXXV over the New York Giants.
+With the Ravens, he won Super Bowl XXXV.
 He played college football for the Maryland Terrapins.

 In his career Lewis also played for the Houston Texans and Jacksonville Jaguars.

-Early years
+Early life

 Lewis attended Eleanor Roosevelt High School, where he was a two-time team MVP as a running back, while also as a sprinter on the track team, setting a national high school record in the 200 meters in 1992.

 College career

 Lewis was a four-year starter at Maryland, where he set several ACC records, including a record 193 receptions.

 Track and field

 Lewis was also a track star at Maryland, where he competed in the 100 meters and 200 meters, posting personal bests of 10.33 seconds and 20.82 seconds, respectively.